LaFosseAcademy/debug-assignment-cdo-allredmatt/README.md

 #### Edit config files

-Open the ansible_hosts file in the ansible directory and edit the IP address, replacing it with the extenal [IP4 address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-ip-addresses.html#using-instance-addressing-common) of your EC2 instance.
+Open the ansible_hosts file in the ansible directory and edit the IP address, replacing it with the external [IP4 address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-ip-addresses.html#using-instance-addressing-common) of your EC2 instance.

-You can check this is working with the coomand
+You can check this is working with the command

 `ansible -m ping all`